 An ability to invest time and energy in systems that allow small businesses to grow while still handling increased demands.

 Inflatable Pubs can be rented for corporate events, weddings, birthday parties or any other type of festivity.
 Prices range from $400 to $600 per day with additional shipping fees for deliveries outside the region.
 Right now, Shenanigans has two inflatable pubs, imported straight from Ireland.

 I recently made an offer to a new director of communications for my company.
 However, I then found out this individual had posted to Facebook asking friends for feedback on two job offers — one for my company and another for a local competitor.
 I was horrified and I want to remove my offer.
 Any advice on how to tactfully prevent this from happening in the future?

 “Farm to Fork” is not just an advertising slogan: It reflects a big part of the region’s identity, and that reputation is growing.
 Wine has become one of California’s most recognizable crops and production has grown tremendously over the last two decades.
 California is home to 4,700 wineries and produces more wine than any other U.S. state.

-Aaron Nitzkin, founder and CEO of Solar Roof Dynamics in Davis, offers his perspective on the future of solar energy.
-For more from Nitzkin, check out “Daylight Savings” in our June issue.
+Dr. Daniel Rockers, Sacramento-based psychologist, offers his insight into the psychology of work-related stress.
+For more from Rockers, check out “Get Focused” in our September issue.
 Sign up for our newsletter and we’ll email you when it’s available online.